orbs-network/dkg-on-evm/README.md

 * testComplaints.js - tests justified/unjustified complaints.
 * testTimeouts.js - tests timeouts occurnce in enrollment and commitment phases.

+### Test issues
+* The tests take rather long this would be fixed in the future.
+Right now it seems that generating in the Ganache the minimum number of accounts fot the test (i.e., 3 accounts) decreases the test time substantially.

 ## Simulation
 To be added